KarelKubat/jdcal/README.md

 So *January 1st, 1600* may be a Gregorian date if it's in a historically Catholic zone, and it may be a Julian date if not.
 Or it may not exist at all if this area switched to the Gregorian calendar around that time.
 Or it may be both if this area switched back to the Julian calendar.

 Near the border of such zones, one could arrange to meet your inlaws on August 1st, and they'd show up on August 11th because that was August 1st on their calendar.
+One may still find remnants of how people avoided such confusion in phrases like "the third Sunday after ...".

 ### Up to 1923 AD (!)

 Eventually even the initial nay-sayers adopted the Gregorian calendar, probably simply because it's more precise and to avoid confusion.
+An example is USA.
+The Catholic parts (former French and Spanish colonies) switched to the Gregorian calendar in 1582 AD, as ordered by the Pope.
+The Protestant parts (formerly British, so Anglican/Protestant) switched in 1752.
+Alaska switched in 1867, since it was formerly part of the Russian empire and hence Orthodox -- they postponed switching for a loooong time.
+Though not as long as Greece, which only switched in 1923 AD.

 But, even disregarding different switch dates for different areas, this didn't always go smoothly.
 Some areas fell under Catholic rule (read: were conquered) and were forced to switch to the Gregorian calendar, only to be re-conquered by Protestants and to switch back to the Julian calendar, and finally to switch to the Gregorian calendar again.

 A nice example is Switzerland's Appenzell Ausserrhoden.
 They adopted the Gregorian calendar in 1584 (due to Catholic rule), dumped that in favor of the Julian calendar in 1597, kept that for more than 200 years, and finally switched to the (obviously better) Gregorian calendar in 1798.
 So before 1585 they were "in sync" with other areas, and until 1798 you don't know -- it depends on their switching dates and on their neighbours.

-Another weird example is USA.
-The Catholic parts (former French and Spanish colonies) switched to the Gregorian calendar in 1582 AD, as ordered by the Pope.
-The Protestant parts (formerly British, so Anglican/Protestant) switched in 1752.
-Alaska switched in 1867, since it was formerly part of the Russian empire and hence Orthodox -- and they postponed switching for a loooong time.
-Though not as long as Greece, which only switched in 1923 AD.

 ### 2023 AD